BoXHED/BoxHED2.0_Fuse/README.md

 A default bash script is supplied for each python script.

 To change arguments, I recommend creating a new bash script.
-For example you could modify add_notes.sh as add_notes_1.sh, add_notes_2.sh, etc.
+For example you could create add_notes_1.sh, add_notes_2.sh, etc.
 ```
     > bash <script_name>.sh